contentsync/contentsyncapp-appcast/README.md

-# contentsyncapp-appcast
+# ContentSync.app AppCast

-AppCast for ContentSync.app
+This is a public cast for updates to the ContentSync.app application.